-The approved EMP (Endplan Environmental 2019) includes a number of commitments made by Capecare as part of the project approval as outlined in the EMP for Armstrong Reserve including but not limited to the conduct of twice annual surveys for the presence of P. occidentalis (Western Ringtail Possum - WRP) for three years following commencement of vegetation clearing.
+As part of the project's State environmental approvals, the approved EMP includes several commitments made by Capecare for Armstrong Reserve including, but not limited to, conducting twice yearly surveys for the presence of P. occidentalis (Western Ringtail Possum - WRP) for three years following commencement of vegetation clearing.